rundeck/docs/en/administration/maintenance/tuning-rundeck.md

 ~~~ {.properties}
 quartz.props.threadPool.threadCount = 20
 ~~~

 Set the threadCount value to the max number of threads you want to run concurrently.

-#### Update quartz.properties

-If the file doesn't exist, create it.

-* RPM install: `/var/lib/rundeck/server/exp/webapp/WEB-INF/classes/quartz.properties`
-* Launcher install: `$RDECK_BASE/server/exp/webapp/WEB-INF/classes/quartz.properties`

-To change the maximum threadCount modify this file and add the line:

-    org.quartz.threadPool.threadCount = 20

-Set the threadCount value to the max number of threads you want to run concurrently.